neilk/octopress/source/_posts/2002-06-01-undesigning-cherokee-syllabary.markdown

 - the story

-- my method -- look at how people actually use it, handwritten, relying on the genius of everyday people to "rationalize" the letters.
+- my method -- look at how people actually use it, handwritten, relying on the genius of everyday people to "rationalize" the glyphs.
 - mention the book
 - religious concerns